stt-datacore/website/static/crew/danara_pel_crew.md

 ---
-name: "Danara Pel"
+name: Danara Pel
 rarity: 4
-series: "voy"
+series: voy
-memory_alpha: ""
+memory_alpha: voy
-bigbook_tier:
+bigbook_tier: 13
-events:
+events: 9
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Saved by her collection spot, but it's one of the easiest ones to complete.